SquidDev/urn/reference/11-repl.md

 Exported symbols
 .<!  .>  assoc  assoc->struct  assoc?  copy-of  create-lookup  empty-struct?  extend  fast-struct  ...
 ```

+## `:[r]eload`
+This finds modules which have changed on disk, and reloads them along with any files which depend on them.
+This allows
+you to quickly edit + refresh code without having to continuously restart the REPL.

 ## `:[s]earch QUERY`
 The search command will look for symbols and doc-strings matching the given pattern.
 You can use `:doc` to get further